IntegralEquations/HMatrices.jl/docs/src/index.md

 So far we focused on the (manual) compression of a simple kernel matrix where the entry `(i,j)` depended only on a function `G` and on point-clouds `X` and `Y`.
-There are many other interesting applications where the entry `(i,j)` requires more information, such as triangles, basis functions, or the normal vectors.
-To illustrate how the methods above could be adapted we consider now the construction of the double-layer kernel for Helmholtz equation.
-Our `AbstractMatrix` can then be defined as follows:
+There are many interesting applications where computing the `(i,j)` entry requires more information, such as triangles, basis functions, or normal vectors.
+To illustrate how the methods discussed before could be adapted lets construct a double-layer matrix for Laplace equation.
+To keep the example simple, we will re-use the point clouds `X` and `Y` defined before, so that we do not have to reconstruct the *target* and *source* cluster trees, and we will simply append the normal vector information to a `LaplaceDoubleLayer` structure.
+The implementation could look something like this:

 ```@example assemble-basic
 struct LaplaceDoubleLayer <: AbstractMatrix{Float64}